kevinhwang91/promise-async/README.md

 The goal of promise-async is to port [Promise][promise] & [Async][async] from JavaScript to Lua.

 > A value returned by async function in JavaScript is actually a Promise Object.
 It's incomplete and
-> inflexible for using an async function wrapped by bare coroutine without Promise.
+> inflexible for using an async function wrapped by bare coroutine without Promise in almost Lua
+> implementation.

 - [Features](#features)
 - [Demonstration](#demonstration)